 Who should take this course: Anyone interested in teaching beginner level sailors.

-Resources used: Smallboat Instructor Guide (includes Learn Sailing Right-Beginner!), Learn Sailing Right-Intermediate!, Teaching Fundamentals for Sailing Instructors & Basic Powerboat Safety & Rescue (Provided digitally with option to purchase print versions during registration) and the Skill Up App (Download: Apple/Android)
+Resources used: Smallboat Instructor manual, Learn Sailing Right-Beginner!, Learn Sailing Right-Intermediate! & Basic Powerboat Safety & Rescue (Provided digitally with option to purchase print versions during registration) and the Skill Up App (Download: Apple/Android)

 Course overview: Designed to provide sailing instructors with information on how to teach more safely, effectively, and creatively.
 Topics covered in the course include: classroom and on-the-water teaching techniques, risk management, safety issues, lesson planning, creative activities, ethical concerns, and sports physiology and psychology.
 Learn More.